 \section{Introduction}

 Assessing relevance is not enough for many IR scenarios, as in many cases it cannot fully capture the extent to which a document is actually \textit{useful} for addressing the motivating tasks.
-Although many scholars have advocated for this over decades \cite{cole2009usefulness, liu_toward_2022}, mainstream IR has remained focused on the seemingly objective assessment of relevance, following the traditional Cranfield evaluation paradigm \cite{cormack1998efficient}.
-Relevance is often used as a proxy for other constructs due to its strong correlation with user-side evaluation labels like usefulness and satisfaction~\cite{mao_when_2016}.
-However, usefulness is tied to both task context and users' context-dependent preferences, making it a richer but more challenging construct to capture in real time.
-For Web search evaluations, relevance-based metrics alone cannot capture the user’s search goal and satisfaction, especially during complex task-driven sessions \cite{belkin2008relevance, liu2021deconstructing}.
+Although many scholars have advocated this for decades \cite{cole2009usefulness, liu_toward_2022}, mainstream IR has remained focused on the seemingly objective assessment of relevance, following the traditional Cranfield evaluation paradigm \cite{cormack1998efficient}.
+Relevance is often used as a proxy for other constructs due to its strong correlation with user centric evaluation labels like usefulness and satisfaction~\cite{mao_when_2016}.
+However, usefulness is tied to both task context and users' context dependent preferences, making it a richer but more challenging construct to capture in real time.
+For web search evaluations, relevance based metrics alone cannot capture the user’s search goal and satisfaction, especially during complex task driven sessions \cite{belkin2008relevance, liu2021deconstructing}.
 Therefore, incorporating usefulness as an evaluation metric provides a more holistic assessment, capturing not only document relevance, but also user search intent and satisfaction throughout sessions~\cite{mitsui2017predicting, liu2020identifying}.